Human talent

 Level Long-term Incentive Short-term Incentive

-Financial Long-term ROE
+Financial ROE pathway

-Short-term ROE
+ROE pathway

 Relative financial metrics